berkeleynerd/lsp_client/refactor.md

 3. Drop Partial Result Framework
 --------------------------------
+- **Status**: Completed in `lsp_client` core; TUI no longer depends on partial result callbacks and new clients should treat workspace symbol responses as full-result only.
 - **Scope**: Remove `GPS.LSP_Client.Partial_Results`, the `$ /progress`
   bookkeeping in `GPS.LSP_Clients`, and the overrides in request packages.
 - **Why**: Studio streams large lists into widgets; our CLI can wait for the